-Borough of Manhattan Community College (BMCC/CUNY) will confer Associate degrees to graduates during morning and afternoon Commencement ceremonies at The Theater at Madison Square Garden, 4 Pennsylvania Plaza in Manhattan, on June 2, 2017.
+Borough of Manhattan Community College (BMCC/CUNY) conferred Associate degrees to more than 3,800 graduates during morning and afternoon Commencement ceremonies at The Theater at Madison Square Garden, 4 Pennsylvania Plaza in Manhattan, on June 2, 2017.

-The morning ceremony will begin at 11 a.m. and the afternoon ceremony at 3:30 p.m.
-Each ceremony will feature remarks by members of BMCC’s administration and speeches by the 2017 BMCC valedictorians: Computer Science major Olasubomi Ayomide Efuniyi and Psychology major Paulina Malinowska.
+The morning ceremony began at 11 a.m. and the afternoon ceremony at 3:30 p.m.
+Each ceremony featured remarks by members of BMCC’s administration and speeches by the 2017 BMCC valedictorians: Computer Science major Olasubomi Ayomide Efuniyi and Psychology major Paulina Malinowska.

 BMCC offers Associate degree programs in more than 45 disciplines, ranging from engineering to art history to computer science.
-Crossing the stage in June will be a number of students who are the first to graduate from one of BMCC’s new degree programs.
+Crossing the stage at this commencement were a number of students who were the first to graduate from one of BMCC’s new degree programs.

-These include Sociology graduates Lissette Maliza, Degdra Perez, Tercara Pogue, Hope Vaughn, Lilibeth Beltre, Lizanne Chaparro and Thalia Cipriano; Psychology graduates Charles Gyamfi, Claudia Chan, Elianne Decimus, Perla Hernandez, Paulina Malinowska, Brenda Martinez, Joshua Pestano, Florencia Skorput Lazur and Daisy Crispin, and Gerontology graduate Franiana Sanchez.
+These included Sociology graduates Lissette Maliza, Degdra Perez, Tercara Pogue, Hope Vaughn, Lilibeth Beltre, Lizanne Chaparro and Thalia Cipriano; Psychology graduates Charles Gyamfi, Claudia Chan, Elianne Decimus, Perla Hernandez, Paulina Malinowska, Brenda Martinez, Joshua Pestano, Florencia Skorput Lazur and Daisy Crispin, and Gerontology graduate Franiana Sanchez.

 Sworn into office on January 3, 2017, Congressman Espaillat was born in the Dominican Republic and grew up in the Washington Heights neighborhood of upper Manhattan.
 The first Dominican-American to serve in the U.S. Congress, he is a member of the influential U.S. House Foreign Affairs Committee, the House Committee on Education and the Workforce, and the House Select Committee on Small Business.
 He is also a member of the Congressional Hispanic Caucus and was appointed Chairman of the CHC Task Force for Transportation, Infrastructure and Housing.